mhurley100/pands-project/README.md

 ### Dataset Review

 Data analytics has evolved with the advent of technology and analytical tools that can predict outcomes with high levels of accuracy.
 However, the Iris dataset can be analysed almost as effectively with only one variable - petal width.
-Using multiple variables makes simple analysis more dificult to explain and critique.
-Also it has been established that a variety of classification methods yield good results on Iris however Iris is predictable and relatively easy to classify.
+Using multiple variables makes simple analysis more difficult to explain and critique.
+Also, it has been established that a variety of classification methods yield good results on Iris however Iris is predictable and relatively easy to classify.

 Data analysis on a dataset is only as good as the raw data input.
 Versicolor and Virginica are so alike - should additional samples have been taken to further improve and enhance the result instead of applying complex machine learning models to try to predict classification?
 It may be that there are issues with the underlying data.
 Two of the three samples were picked on the same day - this is a qualitative variable which is not factored into any of the analytical tools.

 ### Conclusion

 There are relatively few features in the Iris dataset and two of the classes are much more correlated than the third.
 Setosa is very easily separated by the petal width and petal length.
-Therefore data modelling lends itself in this case to good results.
+Therefore, data modelling lends itself in this case to good results.
 We can predict Setosa with almost 100% accuracy given known data points.

 In Machine Learning, there is no specific model or an algorithm which can give 100% result to every single dataset.
 We need to understand the data before we apply any algorithm and build our model depending on the desired result.

 More basic modelling is sufficient as the Iris dataset is predictable.
-However machine learning has undoubted benefits given complexity.
+However, machine learning has undoubted benefits given complexity.

 ##  References
 - [1] Edgar Anderson (1935).
 "The irises of the Gaspé Peninsula".
 Bulletin of the American Iris Society.
 59: 2–5.